Adam Duvall Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.02 team ERA that ranks last among all league pitching staffs.
+- The pitching staff for the Athletics has a collective 8.1 K/9, the fourth-worst in MLB.

-- Blackburn makes the start for the Athletics, his eighth of the season.
-He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.
+- The Athletics have a 6.07 team ERA that ranks last among all MLB pitching staffs.

-- The right-hander last appeared on Sunday against the Chicago White Sox, when he tossed five innings, allowing five earned runs while giving up six hits.
+- Sears (1-6) gets the starting nod for the Athletics in his 18th start of the season.
+He's put together a 4.09 ERA in 94 2/3 innings pitched, with 89 strikeouts.

-- In seven games this season, the 29-year-old has an ERA of 4.50, with 10 strikeouts per nine innings.
-Opponents are batting .283 against him.
+- The lefty's most recent appearance came on Tuesday against the Detroit Tigers, when he went 7 1/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.